 You need to choose your LLC name carefully.
 Your LLC name should be attractive to your customers as it will be the first thing any customer will look up to.

-Check if your name is available in the state database and no other business has already taken that name.
+Check if your name is available in the state database and if no other business has already taken that name.

 In some states, you are not even allowed to take an LLC name that is similar or deceptively similar to another LLC’s name.

 After checking your name’s availability, you need to secure it as well.
 Especially, if you plan to start your LLC after some time, an LLC name reservation will allow you to secure that name and no other LLC can take that name.

 Many states usually reserve the business name for two months and no one else can grab your name in that period.

 Every state demands you have a registered agent.
 A registered agent is a person (yourself or a colleague), an entity, or a professional service, that accepts tax and legal documents on behalf of your business.

 It seems pretty tempting to designate yourself as your business’s registered agent and give your home address.
 However, it could be bothersome as after nominating yourself, your home address and personal information become public.

 ZenBusiness is entrepreneurs’ favorite registered agent service as they charge you only $99 per year.
 Interestingly, if you incorporate your LLC through them, they provide you with one-year free registered agent services.